-How much will my insurance go up after an accident?
+How much will my car insurance go up after an accident?

-Optional comprehensive coverage, which is part of full coverage car insurance, steps in when damage befalls your car that isn’t related to a collision.
+Optional comprehensive coverage, which is part of full coverage car insurance, steps in when your car is damaged, but it is not related to a collision.
 You might file a comprehensive claim because your car was stolen or vandalized or because a tree limb fell on it, or damage was caused by a flood or fire, for example.
-While these claims can increase your premium slightly, it’s still worth filing with your insurer to get the coverage you need to restore your car to its pre-incident glory.
+While comprehensive claims can increase your premium slightly, it may still be worth filing with your insurer to get the coverage you paid for to restore your car to its pre-incident condition.

-How much will my rate go up based on my state?
+How much will my rate go up based on my car insurance company?

 Why do insurance rates go up after an accident?

-The following major auto insurers are among the dozens of carriers that extend some form of accident forgiveness program to enrolled and eligible drivers:
+The following major auto insurers are among the dozens of carriers that extend some form of accident forgiveness coverage to enrolled and eligible drivers:

-Note: State Farm accident forgiveness is only extended to accident-free drivers who have been with the company for at least nine years.
+*Note: State Farm accident forgiveness is only extended to accident-free drivers who have been insured by the company for at least nine years.
 Additionally, The Hartford and USAA only offer accident forgiveness if all drivers listed on the policy are accident-free for five consecutive years.
 With USAA, you must also have five years tenure as a policyholder.

 Lowering your car insurance rates after an accident